-ASIAN CLUB – Ms. Duxbury Famous for their Parent Teacher Conference egg rolls, this is a unique club where Asian students share culture similarities and differences during meetings.
+ASIAN CLUB – Mr. Dlapa Famous for their Parent Teacher Conference egg rolls, this is a unique club where Asian students share culture similarities and differences during meetings.
 Students also participate in community service; plan social activities, support each other to be successful in high school.
 Students of all ethnic group are welcomed and encouraged to join.
 Meetings on Wednesdays: Time to be determined.

-GSA (Gay Straight Alliance) – Ms. Halek/Ms. Struck The GSA is Riverside’s LGBTQ racial and gender justice organization.
+GSA (Gay Straight Alliance) – The GSA is Riverside’s LGBTQ racial and gender justice organization.
 Students focus on making the community better by building social spaces, fostering support, and engaging in activism.
 Advisor: Ms. Halek.
 Send an email to Ms. Halek to express interest and receive guidance.

 NATIONAL HONOR SOCIETY – Ms. Berg Sophomores and Juniors are selected on the basis of scholarship, service, character, and leadership.
 National Honor Society provides various service activities to the school and community during the year.

-STUDENT SENATES : Grade level senates consist of elected student representatives from each grade level.
+STUDENT SENATES – Grade level senates consist of elected student representatives from each grade level.
 Along with student social activities, senates select class officers and work on projects to raise money for various class activities/initiatives.
 Ms. Vogel (9th), Ms. Eschbach (10th), Ms. Bart (11th), Mr. Preyer (12th).
 Send an email to each teacher to express interest and receive guidance.